thymikee/jest-preset-angular/website/docs/getting-started/options.md

 - We're using `"transform"` to pass information about configuration to use for code compilation with `ts-jest`.
 - `"moduleFileExtensions"` – our modules are TypeScript (`ts`), HTML (`html`), JavaScript (`js`), JSON (`json`) and ESM JavaScript (`mjs`) files.
 - `"moduleNameMapper"` – if you're using absolute imports here's how to tell Jest where to look for them; uses `RegExp`.
-- `"resolver"` - instruct Jest how to resolve entry file based on `package.json` definitions.
 - `"snapshotSerializers"` - array of serializers which will be applied to snapshot the code.
 See more in [Snapshot testing](../guides/snapshot-testing.md)
 - `"testEnvironment"` – the test environment to run on.
 - `"transformIgnorePatterns"`: instruct Jest to transform any `.mjs` files which come from `node_modules`.